uh-mickwal/AMES-CocoIDE/CocoIDE-Download/Readme.md

 Testing:
 The test assembly program "helloProg.asm" demostrates a number of features of programming the CDM8 processor with CocoIDE.
-To see the OP message click on IO +, and add an OP_Disp_16xChr (16 Character memoery mapped Display) at memory location 0xEO.
-Click "COmpile/Reset" then "Start".
+To see the OP message click on IO +, and add an OP_Disp_16xChr (16 Character memory mapped display device) at memory location 0xEO.
+Click "Compile/Reset" then "Start".